 Salvia leucantha or Mexican bush sage an Autumn flowering perennial which can add colour to your Melbourne garden in early May.
 Salvias are generally drought tolerant and can handle subtropical as well as temperate climates.
 This makes them a good plant for temperate climates like Melbourne with its with warm to hot summers, mild and sometimes balmy springs and autumns.

 Salvia leucantha belongs to the family Lamiaceae which is part of the sage genus.
 The significant sage genus, contains more than 920 species of woody and herbaceous plants of the mint family (Lamiaceae).
 These belong to the order Lamiales.
 Whilst they are attractive garden plants, many members of this genus are also important for culinary purposes such as flavouring, teas and food crops.

 These versatile plants are great for commercial landscapes, residential landscapes and coastal and beachside gardens.
 The plant can be used as either garden beds or borders as well as vegetable gardens.
 Most importantly, the salvia is also a must have for any ornamental garden Australia wide.

 Salvias, like many Australian native plants, have evolved to grow in fairly poor soils.
-Apart from the alvia Uliginosa or Bog Sage, soil needs to be reasonably well drained.
-Apply a soil conditioiner like a very dilute solution of Neutrog Seamungus occasionally.
+Apply a soil conditioner like a very dilute solution of Neutrog Seamungus occasionally.

 More information on Landscaping and Garden Design